 Part counselor, part camper, Counselors-in-Training (many of whom have grown up through Tanadoona) are valuable leaders in our camp community.
-We asked a handful of this year’s CITs why Tanadoona is special to them.
+We asked a handful of this summer’s CITs why Tanadoona is special to them.
 Here’s what they had to say.

 “When I’m in nature, I love just getting to look at everything, like the bugs — watching how they move, where their habitats are, and seeing how they live in their environments.
 Taking it all in at once is really relaxing.”

 “My favorite part about coming to Tanadoona is seeing returning friends and counselors because you can re-tell stories that only the two of you can bond over.”

 “I like the freedom of Tanadoona.
 There’s just you and the smell of the trees, the bird flying around.
 It’s a peaceful, warming place — I hope a lot more people can experience it.“

 “My favorite part about coming to Tanadoona is meeting new people from all over the world.
 It’s not just like a regular camp where you see the same people and you don’t get to learn much about who they are or where they’re from.
 Tanadoona’s different.”